 - strategies for inspiring kids to do boring (but necessary) tasks-and become more self motivated in the process.

 Complete with “try this,” science-made-simple tips, scripts, and strategies, Raising Happiness is a one-of-a-kind resource that will help you instill joy in your kids, and, in the process, become more joyful yourself.

-Spanish and Chinese versions now available!
+Spanish and Chinese versions are also available!